MinuMThomas/Hangman-game/README.md

 ## Validator Testing

--  validation links
+- code validated by PEP8 validator which installed in gitpod
+-  there is no major errors in the code except 13 yellow warning signs

 ## Manual testing
-- Tested navigation works on all pages including links
+- Tested navigation works on all stages of the game
-- Tested enrollment form and its functionalities
-- Tested dropdown button functions on enrollment form
+- Tested input name function
-- Tested success message alert when enrollment is completed
+- Tested option selection
-- Tested thank you page is displayed after submitting enrollment form
+- Tested game level selection
+- Tested the complete game
-- Tested on Chrome, Safari and Firefox browsers
+- Tested on Chrome, Safari and Firefox browser
-- Tested on Desktop, Laptop, iPad and mobile phones
+- Tested on Desktop, Laptop, iPad and mobile phones with chrome/firefox browser

 ## Deployment
 - The project was created in Github using the Code Institute’s full template
 - Github was used for code repository

 #### Project deployment steps below

 - This project was developed using a GitPod workspace.
 The code was committed to Git and pushed to GitHub using the terminal.
 - To deploy this page to Heroku from its GitHub repository, the following steps were taken
 - Create the Heroku App:
 - Choose Create new app in Heroku
 - enter the project name